 Tous droits réservés © NeurOreille (loi sur la propriété intellectuelle 85-660 du 3 juillet 1985).
 Ce produit ne peut être copié ou utilisé dans un but lucratif.

-Due to they number (95%), and to the size and myelination of their fibers, only type I Spiral Ganglion Neuron (SGN) are concerned here.
+Since the large myelinated type I Spiral Ganglion Neuron (SGN) make up the vast majority (95%) of SGNs, they are the only type described in details here.
 Their neural activity can be recorded using a sharp micro-electrode inserted into the auditory nerve.
-In an adult cochlea, the type I SGN peripheral fiber form a single bouton synapsing with one inner hair cell (IHC), and a recording reflects quite a precisely located activity.
+In an adult cochlea, the type I SGN peripheral fiber form a single bouton synapsing with one inner hair cell (IHC), and recordings reflects a precisely located activity.

 Both, spontaneous activity (in absence of sound) and evoked activity (to sound stimulation) can be recorded.